Stand-Up Comedy 130

 - Six two-hour-long comedy class sessions at Goodnights Comedy Club, Tuesdays from 6 to 8PM

-- A Graduation Showcase at Goodnights at 8pm on the Wednesday immediately following the final class session (schedule permitting) in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment
+- A Graduation Showcase at Goodnights (on the 3rd floor) at 8pm on the Saturday immediately following the final class session (schedule permitting) in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment

 Upcoming Class Dates